 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to deferasirox, or if you have kidney disease, cancer, or blood or bone marrow problems (such as myelodysplastic syndrome, low platelet in the blood).
+Do not use this medicine if you have had an allergic reaction to deferasirox or if you have severe kidney disease, severe liver disease, cancer, or blood or bone marrow problems (such as myelodysplastic syndrome, low platelet counts).

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - It is best to take this medicine at the same time each day on an empty stomach, at least 30 minutes before you eat.

 - Dissolve the tablet for suspension in water, orange juice, or apple juice.
 Mix well and then drink the mixture right away.
 To make sure you get all of the medicine, add more liquid to the glass, then drink all of this liquid too.
 Do not chew or swallow the tablet whole.